A 5.5-magnitude earthquake hits the Babuyan Islands in the Philippines - ExBulletin

 A 5.5-magnitude earthquake hits the Babuyan Islands in the Philippines

-An earthquake with a magnitude of 5.5 struck the Babuyan Islands in the northern Philippines on Saturday, the US Geological Survey said.
+A 5.5-magnitude earthquake hit the Babuyan Islands in the northern Philippines on Saturday, the US Geological Survey said.

 The US Geological Survey said the quake occurred at a depth of 34 kilometres.